Get E-Book

 node --env-file=.env --env-file=.env.local src/main.js

-Start with the parent environment.
-NODE_ENV is already set before Node reads files.
-If either file defines NODE_ENV, the parent value still wins.
+NODE_ENV is already present before Node reads files.
+If either env file defines NODE_ENV, the parent value still wins.
 Then Node reads .env.
-Then Node reads .env.local, with later-file values overriding earlier-file values for keys that the parent environment left open.
-Then src/main.js starts.
+Then it reads .env.local, with later-file values overriding earlier-file values for keys that the parent environment did not already set.
+Only after that does src/main.js start.

 node --env-file=.env src/main.js --env-file=.other

 The first env-file flag belongs to Node.
 The second string belongs to the app because it appears after the entrypoint.
-If the app uses its own argument parser, it may see --env-file=.other and do something with it.
+If your app has its own argument parser, it may see --env-file=.other and do something with it.
 Node will not.

 node --env-file=.env --import ./boot.mjs src/main.js

 The env file loads first.
 The preload evaluates next.
 The entrypoint evaluates after that.
 If boot.mjs reads process.env.FEATURE_X, it sees the loaded value.
-If boot.mjs captures the value into an exported object, later mutation of process.env.FEATURE_X will not update that object.
+If boot.mjs copies that value into an exported object, later mutation of process.env.FEATURE_X will not update that object.

 NODE_OPTIONS="--import ./trace.mjs" \